ssl-hep/ServiceX_frontend/README.md

       Arguments

-          dataset                     Name of a dataset from which queries will be selected. backend_type                The type of backend.
+          dataset                     Name of a dataset from which queries will be selected. backend_name                The type of backend.
 Used only if we need to find an end-point.
 If we do not have a `servicex_adaptor` then this will default to xaod, unless you have any endpoint listed in your servicex file.
 It will default to best match there,